Shipping: 1 book £1.99 | 2 books £2.99 | 3 books £3.99

-With almost five decades of Christian Ministry, Dr Elewechi Ngozi Okike has touched many lives through her inspirational writings.
-She is a pastor, an evangelist, an established author and a motivational speaker, who is passionate about seeing Christians develop a deep and meaningful relationship with God and fulfil their calling to become ambassadors of God’s kingdom on earth.
+With over five decades of Christian Ministry, Dr Elewechi Ngozi Okike has touched many lives through her inspirational writings.
+She is a pastor, an evangelist, an award-winning author and a motivational speaker, who is passionate about seeing Christians develop a deep and meaningful relationship with God and fulfil their calling to become ambassadors of God’s kingdom on earth.
 Dr Okike has worked within the higher education sector for almost four decades.
 She is a consultant and a much sought-after conference speaker.

 Her desire to make a difference in the lives of others led to the establishment of BOOK AID FOR AFRICA, a UK registered Charity that is addressing the imbalance in educational provision in Africa.
-She has had radio and TV interviews about her “dramatic and eventful” life, as described by a former BBC Reported, and the charity work she does with Book Aid for Africa.
+She has had radio and TV interviews about her “dramatic and eventful” life, as described by a former BBC Reporter, and the charity work she does with Book Aid for Africa.

 To find out more, visit www.bookaidforafrica.com.